kristof-mattei/leetcode/README.md

-# Rust-integrity-playground
+# Rust end-to-end application
 It's written in Rust!

-I hope my Rust doesn't get rusty...
+This is a framework for building Rust applications in combination with building Docker containers and never rebuilding code on release, instead we promote existing code.

-## TODO:
+## TODO and done
-Figure out how to deal with PRs pushing too many docker containers.
+* [x] Figure out how to deal with PRs pushing too many docker containers<br />

-* [x] Every PR created and every new commit pushed to an existing PR will produce a new Docker container. => many containers.
-  * [x] If you push 10 commits to an existing PR only the top one will produce a Docker container, so that is not a concern.
+  > We only build containers on the tip of the PR, so even if you're pushing 10 commits, we'll only build one.
-* Should we remove old containers when the new one gets build for a PR?
+* [ ] Remove old containers when the new one gets build for a PR?<br />
-  * Should we remove the container if a PR gets closed?
-* Do we want to store them in the artifacts of a build?
-If so, how do we deal with PR deployments?
+  Or rely on a general weekly untagged cleanup?
+* [ ] Remove PR containers when PR closed<br />
+  > API currently unavailable
-* How do we deal with older containers on `main`?
-Leave?
-Purge? ...
+* [x] How do we deal with older containers on `main`?<br />
+  > We move tags, so we'll need to wait for the API to clean up untagged versions